 Searching for warm debris disks around transiting planets systems

 Debris disks are the remnant of planet formation, and can be found around older stars.
 They are similar to our Kuiper belt, consisting mainly of asteroids, planetesimals, and cold dust located far from their host star (several tens of astronomical units).
 Because they are that cold, they emit in the far infrared regime.
-However, there is a small fraction of these disks which are detected in the mid infrared, meaning they their components are hotter (and hence closer to their star) than in typical debris disks.
-These “warm” debris disks are exciting, because dust can’t exist so close to the star for long periods of time: it is either engulfed or pushed away.
-Therefore, this dust must be transient, maybe produced by collisions of bodies in the inner regions of the syste, which we can detect as mid infrared emission in them.
+However, a small fraction of these disks are detected in the mid infrared, meaning that their components are hotter (and hence closer to their star) than typical debris disks.
+These “warm” debris disks are exciting, because they could be produced by collisions of bodies in the inner regions of the system.
 Even more interesting, these collisions could be the result of the dynamical excitation of an asteroid belt analog by planets in these systems.